Burano island of Venice Italy

 Although in lacemaking in Burano is the main craftsmanship attraction, enchanting is also the "lume glass working": a technique born in the nearby island of Murano, but also widespread in the other islands of the Venetian Lagoon.

 Burano is not an exception to this and it is quite easy to come across some little shops where you can admire this type of Murano glass processing.
+Real glass factories in miniature, such as the shop located in Fondamenta Giudecca 132, inside a typical and small green house.

 If you search for a place to eat like a local, Burano is very famous for its fish dishes, the most famous of which is the "risotto de gò": the broth in which the rice is cooked and creamed is extracted from the "gò" a fish typical of the Venice lagoon, known in English under the name of "goby".